crozuk/pi-hole-wireguard-privoxy/README.md

 ### Further reading...

-If you want to setup a Tor proxy server on the same Raspberry Pi - check ouy my instructions here -
+If you want to setup a Tor proxy server on the same Raspberry Pi - check out my instructions here -

 https://github.com/crozuk/pi-hole-wireguard-privoxy/blob/master/tor-proxy.md